mku11/Salmon-AES-CTR/libs/projects/SalmonLibsTypeScript.VS2022/README.txt

 To run static code analysis:
 npm run lint

+To generate the HTML docs:
+npm run docs

 if build is failing and you're missing tsc as a node module type: npm install -g typescript